EIP-3540: EOF - EVM Object Format v1

 For clarity, the container refers to the complete account code, while code refers to the contents of the code section only.

-PCgoes outside of the code section bounds, execution aborts with failure.
+PCgoes outside the code section bounds.

-PCreturns the current position within the container.
+PCreturns the current position within the code.

 EXTCODEHASHkeeps operating on the entire container.